Tony Tuimavave – Warrior #13 (1995-2000): 78 games – 9 tries (36 points).

 His form earned a deserved call-up to the Kiwis’ bench for the second Test of the 1995 series against Australia, but he instead turned out for Western Samoa at the World Cup at year’s end.
 The compact lock – who also played plenty of football in the second-row for the Warriors and had the occasional foray at prop – donned the No.13 jumper in both of the nation’s games at the tournament.

-Out of favour with John Monie in 1996, Tuimavave played just five top-grade games but was a key member of the Warriors’ reserve grade side that reached the grand final 14-12.
+Out of favour with John Monie in 1996, Tuimavave played just five top-grade games but was a key member of the Warriors’ reserve grade side that reached the grand final, where they went down 14-12 to Cronulla.

 He only played a bit-part role for the New Zealand-based club’s first-choice side over the next two seasons – playing in another reserve grade grand final loss in the 1997 Super League campaign – but he regained a regular first grade role under Mark Graham in 1999.